Bamburi Cement

 Bamburi Cement Limited is an industrial company in Kenya specialising in cement and concrete.
-The company has operations in Bamburi suburb of Mombasa, it is headquartered in Nairobi and its stock is listed on the Nairobi Securities Exchange.
+The company has operations in Bamburi suburb of Mombasa, it is headquartered in Nairobil It was previously listed on the Nairobi Securities Exchange, until it was acquired by Amson Industries in 2024.

 Overview

 Bamburi Cement is the largest manufacturer of cement in Eastern Africa, with its cement plant in Mombasa being the second largest cement plant in sub-Saharan Africa.
 This has given it the title of largest manufacturing export earner in Kenya.
 As of December 2015, the company's total assets were valued at US$420 million, with shareholders' equity of about US$297 million.

 History

 Bamburi Cement was founded in 1951 by Felix Mandl as a partnership between Cementia Holding and Blue Circle in British Kenya.
 The company started production from its Mombasa plant in 1954.
 In 1998, Bamburi opened a clinker grinding plant in Athi River.

 Subsidiaries and investments

 The companies that comprise Bamburi Cement include, but are not limited, to the following: